Here's our list of the best hunting dog breeds; is your four-legged hunting buddy on the list?

-Like its retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, intelligent, water-loving dog with the endurance to happily charge through a long day of hunting.
+Like its retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, water-loving dog with the endurance and high intelligence to happily charge through a long day of hunting.
 Just like the name suggests, this dog has origins right here in America in the late 19th century.
 The original breeders were looking to breed a hard-working dog that could handle Chesapeake Bay's icy waters on a long day of hunting.
 Safe to say, they succeeded.

-Unique and elegant looking breeds of the sporting group.
+One of the more unique and elegant looking breeds of the sporting group.
 These dogs have their origins in Germany where they were originally used for hunting everything from upland birds to bears.
-Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for hunting pheasant, quail or other birds.
+Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for hunting pheasant, quail or other upland birds.

 Got a raccoon problem?
-These sharp-nosed hunters will root out their namesake pests and help you bag them for good.
+These sharp-nosed hunters will root out their namesake pests for their human companions.
 If you are looking for a hunting dog that will go with you through all conditions and terrain types, this might be the companion for you.